 William H. H. Hastings was a physician and served as Superintendent of the Boston Dispensary.

 William H. H. Hastings died in February of 1900.
-Maria Hastings and their two unmarried daughters, Susan and Maria, traveled to Europe for the 1900-1901 winter season, but moved thereafter to The Marlborough at 416 Marlborough.
-She continued to own 284 Marlborough and lease it to others.
+Maria Hastings and their two unmarried daughters, Susan and Maria, traveled to Europe for the 1900-1901 winter season, and then moved to The Marlborough at 416 Marlborough.
+Maria Hastings continued to own 284 Marlborough and lease it to others.

 By the 1902-1903 winter season, 284 Marlborough was the home of wool merchant Samuel Gibson Adams and his wife, Abbie Louise (Fisher) Clapp Adams.
 They previously had lived at 174 Townsend.
 Their daughter, Louise Fisher Adams, lived with them, as did Abbie Adams’s sons by her previous marriage, to Erstene Follen Fisher: Charles Erstene Clapp, a stockbroker, William Follen Clapp, a student at Harvard, and Joseph Albert Clapp.

 The Adamses continued to live at 284 Marlborough during the 1904-1905 season, but moved thereafter to 475 Beacon.